sdiehl/wiwinwlh/tutorial.md

 ---------

-GHC normally requires at least one pattern branch in case statement this restriction can be relaxed with `EmptyCase` langauge extension.
+GHC normally requires at least one pattern branch in case statement this restriction can be relaxed with `EmptyCase` language extension.
 The case statement then immediately yields a ``Non-exhaustive patterns in case`` if evaluated.